justinsulik/online-expts-lmu/wk3/lecture_3.md

     smaller: true
 ---

-## The plan

-- Talk about last time's homework (specifically, what was the best way you could have gone about it)
-- Cover jsPsych to build basic surveys
-- Briefly talk about the gap between theory and data (what, actually, are we measuring)

-## Homework strategies

-- I'd mentioned that it's up to you to decide if you want to focus on the theory or on the coding
-- And that this should determine how much time you spend on the readings or the practical exercises
-- And that the practical exercises are meant to be challenging problems to solve, involving some googling

-## Homework strategies

-- I was expecting lots of emails from people being stuck wanting to get some input
-- I'm assuming either you got stuck and gave up or didn't even try
-- Perhaps the issue was you didn't even know how to go about trying?
-- I've put a detailed work-through of last time's homework on the github to illustrate the process

 ## Back to jsPsych

 - Last time we built a simple survey with a couple of question types